Frakta: Product

-Similar Products
+Similar products

 IKEA also sells similar products with the same FRAKTA name such as a smaller 36 litres (10 gal) bag which can also hold up to 25 kg (55 lbs) and a cooler bag designed for keeping food cold.

 IKEA Singapore has introduced a padded version of its iconic Frakta carrier bag, called Resten, which doubles as a pillow for convenience while traveling.
 This multi-functional bag was launched in Singapore, a country noted for its high levels of sleep deprivation.

-Balenciaga Clone
+Balenciaga clone

 In 2017, The designer brand Balenciaga created a bag that shares a striking resemblance to the FRAKTA bag which cost $2,145 and is marketed as an extra large shopper tote.
-However, Balenciaga's bag has some differences, like a zipper closure which isn't on the FRAKTA bag.
+However, Balenciaga's bag has some differences, like a zipper closure which is not on the FRAKTA bag.

-IKEA's Response
+IKEA's response

 An IKEA spokesperson told TODAY that IKEA was "deeply flattered that the Balenciaga tote bag resembles the Ikea iconic sustainable blue bag for 99 cents.
 Nothing beats the versatility of a great big blue bag!"
 IKEA also made various ads responding to the designer bag.
-The ads told customers how to identify if it's an original FRAKTA bag and suggested customers just to get the original.
+The ads told customers how to identify an original FRAKTA bag and suggested customers just go get the original.